maciejskorski/Good-Turing-MSE/README.md

 # Good-Turing-MSE

-Study of Good-Turing Estimator Accuracy
+The study of Good-Turing Estimator Accuracy.

+- The paper determines the maximum MSE error given the alphabet constraint.
+- Implementation and numerical examples is available in the Colab Notebook.